overington/cv/template/cover_letter/example-coverletter.md

 <!-- # SELF INTRODUCTION -->
 <!-- The “Intro” Paragraph – Grab the reader’s attention.
 Introduce yourself, & state why you’re a good fit.  -->
-I am a second year undergraduate student in Theoretical Physics at Queen Mary, University of London, with a passion for creativity, science and software engineering.
+I am a third year undergraduate Physics student at Queen Mary, University of London, with a passion for creativity, science and software engineering.
+I am planning on continuing my studies, currently applying for two masters courses (to commence in September 2020); an Msc in Artificial Intelligence at Queen Mary University of London, and Msc in Machine Learning at UCL.

 I have a diverse history of experience with a background in art, where I have been an exhibiting artist working collaboratively with dancers exploring the relationship between drawing, motion and dance.
 I have also been a freelance web developer, leading creative front-end web development projects, graphic design, and most recently a software engineering intern.

 @import "parts/base.md"